apache/flink/docs/content/docs/dev/table/data_stream_api.md

 schema.

 {{< hint warning >}}
-Many times the DataStream API is unable to extract a more specific `TypeInformation` based on [reflection](https://www.oracle.com/technical-resources/articles/java/javareflection.html).
+The DataStream API is not always able to extract a more specific `TypeInformation` based on [reflection](https://www.oracle.com/technical-resources/articles/java/javareflection.html).
 This often happens silently and leads to `GenericTypeInfo` that is backed by the generic Kryo serializer.

 For example, the `Row` class cannot be analyzed reflectively and always needs an explicit type information